e a s t a s i a

 (People's Revolution)

-On the back, it features the image of people gathering around a water fountain in a court yard.
+On the back, it features the image of people gathering around a water fountain in a courtyard.
 On the left of the usual watermark area, it has the overprint of the image of Damdin Sukhbaatar.
 Sukhbaatar, who was one of the founding members of the Mongolian People's Party and is considered to be the "Father of the Mongolian Revolution".
 He was born in 1893 and died in 1923.
 The official death was due to exhaustion, but some argued that he was poisoned whilst others believed it was from pneumonia.
 He was only 30 years and 18 days old when he died.
 Next to his portrait is a quote from his remarks in Mongolian script.
-This note is also printed a year date of 2021 on the back.
+This note is also printed with a year date of 2021 on the back.

 Governor - Badran Lkhagvasuren (since 2019)